 In her local community, Stephanie is active with Girl Scouts Arizona Cactus Pine Council, serving as Girl Scout leader, a member of the council’s Cookie Advisory Board and the cookie program manager for the Gilbert Service Unit.
 She is also a classroom coordinator and school volunteer.

-Stephanie lives in Gilbert, Arizona with her husband Todd, daughter Samantha and dogs Tori and Kyler.
+Stephanie lives in Gilbert, Arizona with her husband Todd, daughter Samantha and dog Kyler.

 Angela Jordan Dimit (Illinois at Urbana-Champaign)| email